KhiopsML/khiops-doc/docs/setup/conda.md

 === "Users on :material-apple: Apple Silicon"
     !!! warning
         On the first run of Khiops, **an MPI-related popup may appear** due to parallel execution sockets.
-To avoid these popups and ensure optimal performance, please run the following commands:
+To avoid these popups and ensure optimal performance, please configure Khiops to not accept incoming connections with the following commands:

         ``` sh
         FW=/usr/libexec/ApplicationFirewall/socketfilterfw